 Where there has not been a close and meaningful relationship between the grandchildren and the grandparents and the access is disputed by the children’s parents, it is extremely unlikely the grandparents will be successful.

-One of the most important Ontario cases that deals with grandparent access while the parents of the children are living together is Chapman v Chapman (28 March 2000) Ontario 1131/98 (Ont.
+One of the most important Ontario cases that deals with grandparent contact while the parents of the children are living together is Chapman v Chapman (28 March 2000) Ontario 1131/98 (Ont.
 SCJ) (unreported), in which the paternal grandmother turned to the courts in an attempt to get time with her grandchildren.

 In this case, there was a very acrimonious relationship between the grandmother and her daughter-in-law that both parents felt would have a negative impact on the children should they spend time with their grandmother.
 Justice Abella of the Court of Appeal, as she then was, wrote in her decision for the court: